palw3ey/ye3ftp/README.md

   palw3ey/ye3ftp
 ```

-- Configure port and passive port to match your needs and according to your firewall rules
+- Configure passive port to match your needs and according to your firewall rules
 ```bash
 docker run -dt --name myftp \
   --net=host \